 The curriculum is set by the Bishop of Wollongong in conjunction with Catholic Education Diocese of Wollongong and supported by religious educational content such as the To Know, Worship and Love resources.

-The Religious Literacy Assessment Program in the Diocese of Wollongong provides information about the way children process and express their religious knowledge.
+The Religious Literacy Assessment Program provides information about the way children process and express their religious knowledge.
 Religious literacy refers to the way children use their literacy skills to communicate their understanding of the religious tradition to themselves, their peers, teachers and members of the wider faith community.

 “By the end of their schooling students know the core teachings of our faith, our Scriptures, history and tradition and how these are to be lived in the world" — Catholic Schools at a Crossroad (2007)